The Beatles' 1964 tour of Australasia: The Jimmie Nicol replacement

 On the morning of 3 June 1964, the day before setting off on a world tour, Ringo Starr fell ill during a photo session.
 He fainted and was taken to hospital with a strong fever.
 He was diagnosed with severe tonsillitis, and hospitalized for a few days in London.

 The Beatles, especially George Harrison, wanted to postpone the tour, but then the manager Brian Epstein and the producer George Martin after a frantic phone call decided to use drummer Jimmie Nicol to temporarily replace Starr.

 When the Beatles asked Nicol during rehearsals how he was doing, his answer was always "It's getting better".
 The phrase was later used in "Getting Better", a song from the 1967 album Sgt.
 Pepper's Lonely Hearts Club Band.
 Years later he confessed that he would have done it for free, but Epstein offered him £2,500 per performance and a £2,500 bonus.
 "I couldn't sleep that night, I was one of the fucking Beatles!" he said in a 1988 interview.

 The next day, 4 June 1964, there was a show in Copenhagen, Denmark and with the Beatles he did more shows, until Starr, recovered, joined the group in Melbourne, Australia, on 14 June.

 Nicol, with a very shy character, was unable to say goodbye to the group and left at night while they were sleeping.
 At the airport, Brian Epstein handed him £500 and a gold watch with the inscription "From The Beatles and Brian Epstein to Jimmie - with appreciation and gratitude".
-On the return journey on the plane he was very sad, he felt "like a bastard child rejected by his new family".
+On the return journey on the plane he was very sad, saying he felt "like a bastard child rejected by his new family".